survivejs/webpack-book/manuscript/04_what_is_webpack.md

 Webpack supports ES6, CommonJS, and AMD module formats out of the box.
 The loader mechanism works for CSS as well, and `@import` and `url()` are supported through *css-loader*.
 You can also find plugins for specific tasks, such as minification, internationalization, HMR, and so on.

-T> A dependency graph describes is a directed graph that describes how nodes relate to each other.
+T> A dependency graph is a directed graph that describes how nodes relate to each other.
 In this case the graph definition is defined through references (`require`, `import`) between files.
 Webpack traverses this information in a static manner without executing the source to generate the graph it needs to create bundles.

 ## Webpack's Execution Process